Criticism of the Bible: The Bible and science

 According to Dever, the scholarly consensus is that the figure of Moses is legendary, and not historical.
 However, he states that a "Moses-like figure" may have existed somewhere in the southern Transjordan in the mid-13th century BC.

 Tel Aviv University archaeologist Ze'ev Herzog wrote in the Haaretz newspaper:

-Israel Finkelstein told The Jerusalem Post that Jewish archaeologists have found no historical or archaeological evidence to back the biblical narrative of the Exodus, the Jews' wandering in Sinai or Joshua's conquest of Canaan.
-On the alleged Temple of Solomon, Finkelstein said that there is no archaeological evidence to prove it really existed.
+Israel Finkelstein told The Jerusalem Post that Jewish archaeologists have found no historical or archaeological evidence to back the narrative of the Jews' wandering in Sinai, Joshua's conquest of Canaan or the Exodus.
 Professor Yoni Mizrahi, an independent archaeologist who has worked with the International Atomic Energy Agency, agreed with Finkelstein.

-Regarding the Exodus of Israelites from Egypt, Egyptian archaeologist Zahi Hawass said: